zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 protection (transactions targeted for one branch will have invalid signatures on other branches), but this is not relied on for security. [#overwinter-replay-protection]_

-Semantics of the original sighash types remain unchanged, except the followings:
+Semantics of the original sighash types remain unchanged, except the following:

 #.
-The way of serialization is changed;
+The serialization format is changed;

 #.
 All sighash types commit to the amount being spent by the signed input;